Facebook Users Cry 'Censorship' After Being Told Which Russian Troll Pages They Liked - Slashdot

 That's always a danger when you manage by numbers.
 Numeric and anecdotal data both have their place, mostly to raise healthy doubts about the other.

 The turnout was as expected.
 The discrepancy was that people likely to vote for Trump were unlikely to tell pollsters that they were going to vote for Trump [latimes.com] due to public shaming of Trump supporters by the media.
 That USC/LA Times poll was pretty much the only one to predict a Trump victory.
-They reached that conclusion when they noticed that
+They reached that conclusion when they noticed that Trump supporters reported they were very uncomfortable telling pollsters that they were Trump supporters.
+They tweaked their model to account for that (that more Trump supporters weren't telling pollsters who they were voting for, than Clinton supporters).

+The press broke the #1 rule of reporting news - do it in an unbiased manner so you don't affect the story with your presence.
+By not only participating in but apparently gleefully encouraging the shaming of Trump supporters, they caused said supporters to disappear from their own polls, creating the "surprise" Trump win in 2016.

 Re: (Score:2)